AMDmi3/opening_hours.js/README.md

 * Support for school holidays (```SH 10:00-14:00```).
   * Currently only Germany can easily be supported (based on ical files from [schulferien.org][]).
-  * To update the school holiday definition or add definitions for other countries (probably includes a little bit of adjustment of the script) the script [convert\_ical\_to\_json][convert-ical-to-json] can be used to generate JSON definition based on ical calendar files which can be added to the library.
+  * To update the school holiday definition or add definitions for other countries (probably includes a little bit of adjustment of the script) the script [convert\_ical\_to\_json][convert-ical-to-json] can be used to generate JSON definition based on ical calendar files, which can then be added to the library.

 [schulferien.org]: http://www.schulferien.org/iCal/
 <!-- [convert&#45;ical&#45;to&#45;json]: blob/feature/convert_ical_to_json -->